alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 ### Prompt for text wrapping

-The prompt text supports the use of`\n` that 's ok.
+The prompt text supports the use of '\ n' line breaks.

 ```tsx
 import { Stack, Button, Toast } from '@bifrostui/react';